aspirehealth/redux-routable/packages/redux-routable/README.md

 }
 ```

-What if we want a reducer that stores the ID of a user whenever we are navigated
+What if we want a reducer that stores the ID of a user whenever we navigate to
-to the `user` route, and clears it whenever we are navigated away?
-Here's how we
+the `user` route, and clears it whenever we navigate away?
+Here's how we can do
-can do that:
+that:

 ```javascript
 import { ROUTE_CHANGED } from 'redux-routable'